Republicans to Trump: Let Mueller do his job

 Flake said the Senate Judiciary Committee would look at the report, which Sessions said concluded McCabe leaked information to reporters and misled investigators about his actions.

-“I’m just puzzled by why the White House is going so hard at this, other than that they’re very afraid of what might come out,” he said on CNN.
+“I’m just puzzled by why the White House is going so hard at this, other than that they’re very afraid of what might come out,” Flake said on CNN.

-Reporting by Susan Cornwell; Writing by Doina Chiacu; Editing by Lisa Shumaker and Caren Bohan
+Reporting by Susan Cornwell; Writing by Doina Chiacu; Editing by Lisa Shumaker, Caren Bohan and Andrea Ricci